Redondo Beach via Playa del Rey Line: Route

 From the Hill Street Station to Culver Junction, the Redondo Beach via Playa del Rey Line followed the route of the Venice Short Line.
 From Culver Junction, dual tracks branched southwesterly from the Venice Short Line in the center of the pavement of Culver Boulevard, past Washington Boulevard to Madison Avenue.

 Here, the dual tracks entered an unimproved private way on the northerly side of Culver Boulevard, and ran past the MGM Studios, Overland Avenue, Sepulveda Boulevard and Centinela Boulevard, to the Culver City boundary.

 The dual tracks in private way continued southeasterly alongside of Culver Boulevard approximately 1/2 mi before ramping up on fill to cross over Lincoln Boulevard on a bridge immediately north of the bridge for Culver Boulevard roadway.
 West of Lincoln Boulevard, the dual tracks converged to a single track before crossing over Ballona Creek on a long steel bridge.

-The single track then expanded again to two tracks in private way, and continued the run, across open country roughly paralleling Culver Boulevard, into Playa Del Rey.
-The rails had a short stretch of street running in Playa Del Rey.
-This was in crossing Culver Boulevard and a small section on Vista Del Mar Lane.
+The single track then expanded again to two tracks in private way and continued the run across open country roughly paralleling Culver Boulevard, into Playa Del Rey.
+The rails had a short stretch of street running in Playa Del Rey in crossing Culver Boulevard and a small section on Vista Del Mar Lane.

 From Playa del Rey, the dual rails ran southerly on unimproved private way along the edge of the bluffs bordering the Pacific Ocean, past the Hyperion Sewage Treatment Plant and Imperial Highway into the City of El Segundo.
 Still on unimproved private way bordering the ocean, the dual tracks continued southerly running by the Standard Oil Company Refinery, the City of Manhattan Beach, and into the city of Hermosa Beach.

-In Hermosa Beach the dual rails entered another section of unimproved private way in the center of Hermosa Avenue.
+In Hermosa Beach, the dual rails entered another section of unimproved private way in the center of Hermosa Avenue.
 The rails followed this private way southerly through the business district of Hermosa Beach into the City of Redondo Beach to the center of the city at Diamond and Pacific Avenues.
 Here, the Redondo Beach via Gardena Line terminated its run from the east.

 From Downtown Redondo Beach, the dual tracks ran southerly, in the pavement of Pacific Avenue as far as Torrance Boulevard, then they ran in another unimproved private way in the center of Catalina Street south to Avenue I in the Clifton Beach Area.
 The dual tracks then converged to a single track for the short cross country run on private way to the terminus of the Line at Clifton-by-the-Sea, located on the bluff overlooking the Ocean just north of Malaga Cove.